-First and foremost, it helps me stay focused on the task at hand, my priorities.
+It helps me stay focused on the task at hand — my priorities

 With all that I am trying to do in a variety of forums (self-improvement books, children’s books, speaking, acting and creating positive media), if I don’t get ultra-focused on my particular goals it can be really easy for them to get lost in the shuffle, diluted and not be attained.

 So, goal setting for me helps me stay super focused and on track.

 I get incredibly clear on what I want my end result to be